PratyushTripathy/global_flood_mapper/instructions/README.md

 ## Advanced options <br/>
 6. The VV and VH thresholds can be tweaked, both default to -3.
 Increasing it to -2 or -1, etc. will result in a lot more cells in the flood category. <br/>
 7. The valid range for the permanent open water (POW) threshold is 0 through 100, which defaults to 75.
 This can be tweaked to get desirable flood map. <br/>
-8. If the area of interest is small enough and is covered by a single 'during-flood' scene, the orbit pass direction of that scene can be selected from the drop-down menu for best results.
-If more  <br/>
+8. If the area of interest (AOI) is small enough and is covered by a single 'during-flood' scene, the orbit pass direction of that scene should be selected from the drop-down menu for best results.
+For large AOIs, if the flood inundation water stagnates for a small period, Ascending and Descending passes should be combined.
+In case inundated water stays for long enough duration and multiple images of different passes are available, the images of Ascending and Descending passes can be processed separately, which is the ideal way.
+All these four options are present in the drop down menu. <br/>
-9.
+9. On comparing the flood map with the Google Earth basemap and Sentinel-1 raw images, if the user encounters flood class pixels over hill/valleys, which is most likely to result from combining the Ascending and Descending passes, the maximum elevation and slope allowed for the flood pixels can be reduced.
+The elevation and slope default to 900m and 15 degrees respectively.